Razer Blade 15 (2022) review

 You want classic Razer style

-Razer isn't just about the substance of their gaming laptops, as the Blade 15 (2022) is just as stunning to look at as it is to play.
+Razer isn't just about the substance of its gaming laptops, as the Blade 15 (2022) is as stunning to look at as it is to play.

 You want cutting edge tech